-The past 40 years have seen a lot of changes to the American lifestyle, including the way we work.
-People are sitting more, getting less exercise, engaging with computers on a daily basis, and finding new ways to get stressed out.
+The past 40 years have seen a lot of changes to the American lifestyle, including how we work.
+People are sitting more, exercising less, engaging with computers daily, and finding new ways to get stressed out.

 So how has this shift in the way we work affected Americans?
-A lack of exercise coupled with sitting down for eight or more hours at a time have contributed to a variety of health issues in America, not the least of these being the obesity epidemic.
+A lack of exercise coupled with sitting down for eight or more hours at a time has contributed to various health issues in America, not the least of these being the obesity epidemic.

 Some shocking stats from this infographic: